branflake2267/gdg/docs/index.en.md

-# GDG Ideas Home
+# GDG Documentation Home

 ## What
 What is GDG?
+GDG stands for Google Developer Group.

 ## Why
 Why do we have GDG?